macvincent/City-Planner/README.md

 sudo make install
 ```
 ### Next we would need to install the Opencv library
-To compile and run our project we would go back to the 'City_planner` repo creat another build directory and run cmake and then run our simulation
+To compile and run our project we would go back to the 'City_planner` repo creat another build directory, run cmake and then run our simulation

 ```
 cmake ..